Underdoge/ReadMyNews/README.md

 6. Choose an Azure OpenAI API version, e.g. "2024-02-01".
 The available OpenAI API versions can be found [here](https://learn.microsoft.com/en-us/azure/ai-services/openai/reference#chat-completions).
 7. After cloning the repository (steps below), rename the provided .env-example file to just '.env', and enter the corresponding values from the previous steps.

+# Hosted App

+For a very limited time, you can try a hosted version of our Streamlit app, [here](https://readmynews.streamlit.app).

 # Installing the App
 Open up a Terminal (macOS/Linux) or PowerShell (Windows) and enter the following commands:
 ### Cloning the repository